souravdatta/cin/README.md

     cin.get 'users/:name/*/*', (params) -> console.log params
     cin.get 'users/:name/*/and/*', (params) -> console.log params

 A star indicates one or more characters and the matched URL parts are kept as an array in `params['splat']`.
+A `*.*` matches all file names with any extensions.

     cin.put 'users', (params) -> console.log 'PUT ', params
     cin.delete 'foods', (params) -> console.log 'DEL ', params
     cin.post 'apaches', (params) -> console.log 'POST', params

 The `params` argument receives a nested Object called `query` which stores the parsed body part of the HTTP request.
-For GET reuests this is taken from the URL itself and for other requests the body of the request is parsed using Node.js querystring module.
+For GET requests is taken from the URL itself and for other requests the body of the request is parsed using Node.js querystring module.

 View the associated cintest*.coffee files for usage examples in CoffeeScript.